Basingstoke Bluefins Parent & Swimmer Hub

 Strong goal setting supports focus and ownership rather than pressure.
 This piece explains how outcome, performance and process goals work together to shape habits, motivation and long-term development across a swimmer’s journey.
 Read

-Squad Progression and Readiness
+Readiness for Squad Progression

 Progression through squads is based on readiness, not results alone.
 This piece explains how skills, behaviour and training demands influence movement through the pathway over time.
 Read